 Specific approvals obtained by another EASA or non-EASA authority

 NCC operators with EASA and non-EASA registered aircraft which have already obtained a specific approval (Ops Specs) by another EASA member state or non EASA third country national aviation authority may expect acknowledgement of any such formal approval if the issuing authority is considered compliant with ICAO Annex 6 Part II/III requirements.
 Items addressed in EASA Part-SPA SPA.GEN.100 should therefore not be re-approved.
-The FOCA will sign the list of specific approvals based on certificates provided by the issuing EASA member state or third country competent authority.
+The FOCA will issue the list of specific approvals based on certificates provided by the issuing EASA member state or third country competent authority.
 The NCC operator shall therefore submit any authorisation or approval documents when declaring in Switzerland.
-For any new specific approval in accordance with Part-SPA, the FOCA will apply the five-phase ICAO certification process.
+For any new specific approval in accordance with Part-SPA, the operator must apply to the FOCA.
 Declaring operators with third country registered aircraft seeking specific approvals according to Part-SPA are encouraged to go through any specific approval process with the state of registry.

 The NCC operator shall implement a management system which at least shall be in accordance with AMC1 ORO.GEN.200 (a) and which shall reflect complexity and size of operations: